Diane Fingleton: Conviction

 In 2002, Fingleton emailed a fellow Magistrate, Basil Gribbin, threatening to have him dismissed from the senior position of Co-ordinating Magistrate, whilst retaining his position as Magistrate, because he had supported a colleague in a workplace dispute against her.
 Before sending the email, Fingleton obtained legal advice from her solicitor, David Searle.
 Fingleton viewed Gribbin's action as evidence he had no faith in her role as Chief Magistrate, perceiving his behaviour to be openly provocative and disloyal.
 Gribbin took legal action against her, and this resulted in her being charged and imprisoned for retaliation against a witness, a criminal offence under the Queensland Criminal Code.
 The crown brought in a prosecutor from NSW, Margaret Cunneen.
 Fingleton appealed, and the Queensland Court of Appeal appeal upheld her conviction but halved her jail sentence.

 Released later that year, Fingleton worked as a lecturer at Griffith University.

 Appeal to the High Court

-Fingleton, refusing to accept the decision of the Queensland judicial system, sought special leave to take her case to the High Court of Australia.
+Fingleton sought special leave to take her case to the High Court of Australia.
 On 8 October, the day before the 2004 federal election, Justices McHugh and Gummow granted her special leave to appeal.
 The decision to grant leave was made 73 minutes into the hearing.
 Justice McHugh said that: